You are here

 Notre Dame has grown from the vision of Father Sorin, who sought to establish a great Catholic university in America, and has remained faithful to both its religious and intellectual traditions.
 Over the years, Notre Dame has been a place where the Catholic Church could do its thinking.
 The first national study of Catholic elementary and secondary education was done at Notre Dame, as was the most extensive study of Catholic parish life and a landmark historical study of the Hispanic Catholic Community in the United States.

 An on-campus residential experience is central to Notre Dame’s educational mission for its undergraduate students, and the University provides on-campus housing for nearly 80% of its undergraduates.
-Students come to Notre Dame to learn not only how to think but also how to live in the community, and often their experiences living in residence halls at Notre Dame remain vivid over a lifetime.
+Students come to Notre Dame to learn not only how to think but also how to live in community with their peers.
+Often their experiences living in residence halls at Notre Dame remain vivid over a lifetime.
 The University has always attracted scholars who are interested in both teaching and scholarship, men and women who know that a Notre Dame education is more than what is taught in classrooms and laboratories.

 Notre Dame has a unique spirit.
 It is traditional, yet open to change.
 It is dedicated to religious belief no less than scientific knowledge.
 It has always stood for values in a world of facts.
 It has kept the faith with Father Sorin’s vision.

-For additional information, please go to the University website, https://www.nd.edu.
+For additional information, please go to the University website.